 804.02 Perpetuation of testimony by deposition.

-(1) BEFORE ACTION. (a) Petition.
+- (1) Before action. (a) Petition.
 A person who desires to perpetuate personal testimony or that of another person regarding any matter that may be cognizable in any court of this state may file a verified petition in any such court in this state.
-The petition shall be entitled in the name of the petitioner and shall show: 1. that the petitioner expects to be a party to an action; 2. the subject matter of the expected action and the petitioner's interest therein; 3. the facts which the petitioner desires to establish by the proposed testimony and the petitioner's reasons for desiring to perpetuate it; 4. the names or a description of the persons the petitioner expects will be adverse parties and their addresses so far as known; and 5. the names and addresses of the persons to be examined and the substance of the testimony which the petitioner expects to elicit from each, and shall ask for an order authorizing the petitioner to take the depositions of the persons to be examined named in the petition, for the purpose of perpetuating their testimony.

-(b) Notice and service.
+The petition shall be entitled in the name of the petitioner and shall show: 1. that the petitioner expects to be a party to an action; 2. the subject matter of the expected action and the petitioner's interest therein; 3. the facts which the petitioner desires to establish by the proposed testimony and the petitioner's reasons for desiring to perpetuate it; 4. the names or a description of the persons the petitioner expects will be adverse parties and their addresses so far as known; and 5. the names and addresses of the persons to be examined and the substance of the testimony which the petitioner expects to elicit from each, and shall ask for an order authorizing the petitioner to take the depositions of the persons to be examined named in the petition, for the purpose of perpetuating their testimony. - (b) Notice and service.
 The petitioner shall thereafter serve a notice upon each person named in the petition as an expected adverse party, together with a copy of the petition, stating that the petitioner will move the court, at a time and place named therein, for the order described in the petition.
 At least 20 days before the date of hearing the notice shall be served either within or without the state in the manner provided in s.
-801.11 for service of summons; but if such service cannot with due diligence be made upon any expected adverse party named in the petition, the court may make such order as is just for service by publication or otherwise, and shall appoint, for persons not served in the manner provided in s.
+801.11 for service of summake such order as is just for service by publication or otherwise, and shall appoint, for persons not served in the manner provided in s.
 801.11, an attorney who shall represent them, and, in case they are not otherwise represented, shall cross-examine the deponent.
 If any expected adverse party is a minor or incompetent, s.
 803.01 (3) applies.